 An important factor was the inherent sensitivity of the potential oil spill site.
-The open, offshore Black Sea would be relatively insensitive to spills of MDO.
+While the open, offshore Black Sea would be relatively insensitive to spills of MDO, areas within or close to the Russian coast would be more sensitive.

-Table 8 indicates that the construction of the sub-sea natural gas pipelines across the Black Sea does not present a major risk of oil spills.
+Table A19.2.8 indicates that the construction of the sub-sea natural gas pipelines across the Black Sea does not present a major risk of oil spills.